ratibor78/srvinfo/README.md

 Srvinfo - the standalone Python based script for checking the statuses of the systemd services, and sending them into the InfluxDB database.

-This software have the similar functionality with the other my application [Srvstatus](https://github.com/ratibor78/srvstatus), but in apposite to it, this script don't use the [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) for sending the data into the InfluxDB database.
+This software have the similar functionality with the other my application [Srvstatus](https://github.com/ratibor78/srvstatus), but in apposite to it, this script does not use the [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) for sending the data into the InfluxDB database.
 This new script was designed as standalone one, so you don't need any additional applications for getting the systemd services statistic.

 # Main Features: